 - 48″L x 27″W x 30″H (the size featured in my review)

-You'll also notice the slide-bolt latches (pictured to the right) that keep the doors securely shut.
+You'll also notice the slide-bolt latches (pictured to the right).
 This design makes it extremely difficult for your dog to slide the latches out and open the door from the inside of this OxGord dog crate.

 When folded flat, the OxGord Paws & Pals crate is just 4″ high.